0XMagic/BluTape/README.md

 * **Edit button**: Accesses the sub-items of the Container, use the [Back button](#stock-menu) to return to the current Element.

 ## Adding templates to the project
-1. Copy the pop file with your templates into.
+1. Copy the pop file with your templates into appdata/blutape/data/templates.
 2. Go to [Template](#template) and click **Reload**.
 3. Go to your Root node and add a #base for the added the files.